Cost Guide10 min read

 Founder, Kid Care Finder

-Alex runs Kid Care Finder, helping families find trusted daycare centers, preschools, after-school programs, and other childcare providers across the Westchester and Fairfield County area.
+Alex runs Kid Care Finder, helping families compare daycare centers, preschools, after-school programs, and other childcare providers across the Westchester and Fairfield County area.